bertman80/google_drive_bck/README.md

 # Backup Google Drive and Google Photos using rClone

-If you want to make an automatic backup of your Google Drive to another WebDAV or FTP location.
+If you want to make an automatic backup of your Google Drive and Google Photos (and other storage providers) to another WebDAV or FTP location.

 Use rClone
   https://rclone.org/install/